Lombiq/Orchard-Base-Theme/Readme.md

 Use this as the base theme of any custom frontend themes you create.
 For instructions on how to import and override this theme with your own theme's Sass stylesheets, see the header comments in [site.scss](Assets/Styles/site.scss) and [_native-variables.scss](Assets/Styles/abstracts/_native-variables.scss).

-The theme makes use of the [ICssClassHolder](Services/ICssClassHolder.cs) service which provides a scoped contained for adding class names from your own code.
+The theme makes use of the [ICssClassHolder](Services/ICssClassHolder.cs) service which provides a scoped container for adding class names from your own code.
 Use the provided zone names in the [ZoneNames](Constants/ZoneNames.cs) static class to address it.

 You may have noticed, that we mentioned Bootstrap 5.1, even though your version of Orchard Core may be still using Bootstrap 5.0.
 This theme automatically removes the built-in Bootstrap resource manifests and replaces them with the vendor's JavaScript file pulled from NPM.
 As the Bootstrap stylesheet is already bundled into the site stylesheet there is no need to include that in the resource manifest.